jwinfield/city-weather/README.md

 Bonus and Bonii
 ===============
-* Your implementation should allow the user to bookmark and share the URL to display the weather for any location.
+* Allow the user to bookmark and share the URL to display the weather for any location.
 * Fork this repository and submit your deliveries using pull requests
 * Feel free to ask any questions.